 Academic institutions are traditionally organized into separate departments, each with its own staff, funding, and culture (2).
 However, interdisciplinary science is vital for addressing complex challenges such as climate change and public health.
 The CCC works to dismantle these silos with consistent funding, intellectual property agreements, shared facilities, and long-term collaborations.
 These

 "" corresponding author

-Received: 31 January 2024 Accepted: 8 August 2024 Published: 4 September 2024 issues and challenges are explored by examining three recent CCC workshops.
+Received: 31 January 2024 Accepted: 8 August 2024 Published: 4 September 2024

 © 2024 Biophysical Society.